ViscousTests/TestObsidianVault/Readme.md

   note-takinnd organizing things I am interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like and tailor them to your needs note-takinnd organizing things I am interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like and tailor them to your needs note-takinnd organizing things I am interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
-Take the parts you like and tailor them to your needs note-takind organizing thngs I am interested in.
+Take the parts you like and tailor them to your needs note-takind organizing hngs I am interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like and tailor them to your needs